- 2 Pints (1L) Water

 - Wipe the dirt off the mushrooms and slice them.

-- Add the stock, chicken thighs, soy sauce, ginger and garlic to a large saucepan, and simmer for 10-15 minutes until the chicken is cooked.
+- Add the stock, chicken thighs, ginger, garlic, soy sauce and chilli flakes if using, to a large saucepan, and simmer for 10-15 minutes until the chicken is cooked.

 - Remove the chicken thighs from the pan and chop into bite size pieces